-For the homeless community, we know some of these services have already closed, at the moment Sussex Homeless Support are still offering a socially distanced street meal available at elevator above Concorde night club, Marine Parade at 5pm Monday-Friday, Saturday at 5.45pm at St Peters Church, and 1pm Sunday at the Clock Tower.
+For the homeless community, we know some of these services have already closed, at the moment Sussex Homeless Support have a street kitchen at 5pm each Wednesday and 1pm each Sunday at the Clock Tower.
 For more information about homlessness and the pandemic, contact St Mungo’s who are coordinating services for this community (Tel: 0300 500 0914).

 Meals to buy (including Meals on Wheels service)